About Subject Access Requests (SAR)

 - request rectification, erasure, restriction of processing (under certain circumstances)

 - object to processing on the basis of direct marketing, legitimate interest or public function

 - request for your data to be provided in a structured machine readable format in order to transmit to another data controller (portability)

-You can also request a copy of the data that the States of Jersey holds about you.
+You can request a copy of the data the Government of Jersey holds about you.

 You can ask for any personal information processed in relation to and which identifies you, or someone you have the authority to ask about (such as a child you have parental responsibility for).

 - whether your personal data is being processed by the Government of Jersey

 - the purposes for which your data is being or is to be processed